 Which Screens are Used?

-MagicDiligence uses three "tiers" of stock screens to build its universe of potential picks.
+MagicDiligence uses two "tiers" of stock screens to build its universe of potential picks.
 The first "tier" consists of the official Magic Formula® Investing (MFI) website's screens.
 Any combination of minimum market cap and number of stocks is fair game.
 The second "tier" consists of stocks in MagicDiligence's Pre-Created screens, which are re-generated daily and designed very similar to MFI.
-The final "tier" are stocks from a third party screen which uses similar criteria to MFI.

 When Should I Buy and Sell?

-Conversely, the "Buy Under" price represents a price at which MagicDiligence believes there is a significant margin-of-safety at which investors can consider buying the stock.
+Conversely, the "Buy Under" price represents a price at which there appears to be a significant margin-of-safety at which investors can consider buying the stock.